 Notice that for this to work, leaders in multiple functions and systems must become comfortable sharing resources, working together to ensure domains are working towards aligned business outcome objectives and delegating responsibility into domain teams.

 All development teams are high variation teams.
 A high variation team is one in which there is high variation in the nature of the work itself, or in the specific problems to solve, or in the hypothesis-test-iterate cycle.
 Development teams are cross-functional, but high variation domain teams can be uni-functional.
-Examples of uni-functional high variation teams include sales account executives in a B2B company, or a marketing campaign management team, or a corporate development team, or a legal team.
+An example of a uni-functional high variation team is an email marketing campaign management team, or a corporate development team, or a legal team.
 The executive team is a cross-functional high variation team.
+So is an account based sales team that combines SDRs and account executives to qualify and sell to prospects.
 In high variation teams, the difference between an average worker and a top performer can often exceed 10X.
 That’s why functional and system leaders (and CEOs) must work especially hard to increase the density of high performers in high variation environments.

 The effectiveness of a domain team depends in no small part on its leader.
 I discussed self-organized teams and team leadership in Chapter 6.
 Suffice it to say that a leader is responsible for building a high performing team, one in which members combine advocacy and inquiry, make data driven decisions and seek to align the local optimum within their domain with the global optimum of the enterprise’s overall purpose.
 In parallel, functional and system leaders must work to uplift the competency of team members through coaching, performance management and surgical replacements when necessary.
 The density of high performers on a team is the single most significant factor in success, especially in high variation domains.